Fever of unknown origin

 Fever of unknown origin (FUO) refers to a condition in which the patient has an elevated temperature (fever) for which no cause can be found despite investigations by one or more qualified physicians.
 If the cause is found, it is usually a diagnosis of exclusion, eliminating all possibilities until only the correct explanation remains.

-In the West, the classical medical definition of the FUO required a clinician-verified measurement of temperature of ≥38.3 at any site on several (varied) occasions over 3 weeks, though in the recent years the threshold of ≥38.0 has been becoming increasingly more prevalent.
+In the West, the classical medical definition of the FUO required a clinician-verified measurement of temperature of ≥38.3 C at any site on several (varied) occasions over 3 weeks, though in the recent years the threshold of ≥38.0 C has been becoming increasingly more prevalent.

 Causes

 Worldwide, infection is the leading cause of FUO, with prevalence varying by country and geographic region.
 Extrapulmonary tuberculosis is the most frequent cause of FUO.
 Drug-induced hyperthermia, as the sole symptom of an adverse drug reaction, should always be considered.
 Disseminated granulomatoses such as tuberculosis, histoplasmosis, coccidioidomycosis, blastomycosis, and sarcoidosis are associated with FUO.
 Lymphomas are the most common cause of FUO in adults.
 Thromboembolic disease (i.e., pulmonary embolism, deep venous thrombosis) occasionally causes a fever.
 Although infrequent, its potentially lethal consequences warrant evaluation of this cause.
 Infective endocarditis, although uncommon, is possible.
 Bartonella infections are also known to cause fever of unknown origin.

 Human herpes viruses are a common cause of fever of unknown origin with one study showing Cytomegalovirus, Epstein–Barr virus, human herpesvirus 6 (HHV-6), human herpesvirus 7 (HHV-7) being present in 15%, 10%, 14% and 4.8% respectively with 10% of people presenting with co-infection (infection with two or more human herpes viruses).
 Infectious mononucleosis, most commonly caused by EBV, may present as a fever of unknown origin.
 Other symptoms of infectious mononucleosis vary with age with middle-aged adults and the elderly more likely to have a longer duration of fever and leukopenia, and younger adults and adolescents more likely to have splenomegaly, pharyngitis and lymphadenopathy.

 Endemic mycoses such as histoplasmosis, blastomycosis, coccidioidomycosis, and paracoccidioidomycosis can cause a fever of unknown origin in immunocompromised as well as immunocompetent people.
 These endemic mycoses may also present with pulmonary symptoms or extra-pulmonary symptoms such as B symptoms (such as fevers, chills, night sweats, and unexplained weight loss).
 The endemic mycotic infection talaromycosis primarily affects those who are immunocompromised.
 Invasive opportunistic mycoses may also occur in immunocompromised people; these include aspergillosis, mucormycosis, Cryptococcus neoformans.